pR0Ps/zipstream-ng/README.md

 size can be used to set the `Content-Length` header without having to generate the entire file first (see examples below).

-Other features:
+Features:
+ - Generates zip data on the fly as it's requested.
+ - Can calculate the total size of the resulting zip file before generation even begins.
  - Flexible API: Typical use cases are simple, complicated ones are possible.
- - Supports zipping data from files, as well as any iterable objects (including strings and bytes).
+ - Supports zipping data from files, bytes, strings, and any other iterable objects.
- - Threadsafe: won't mangle data if multiple threads are adding files or reading from the stream.
+ - Threadsafe: Won't mangle data if multiple threads concurrently add/read data to/from the same stream.
  - Includes a clone of Python's `http.server` module with zip support added.
 Try `python -m zipstream.server`.
- - Automatically handles Zip64 extensions: uses them if required, doesn't if not.
+ - Automatically uses Zip64 extensions, but only if they are required.
- - Automatically handles out of spec dates (clamps them to the range that zip files support).
  - No external dependencies.